 I’ve had to take the opportunity to break this association.
-He obviously isn’t happy about it, but I can’t function on this little sleep anymore.
-It’s effecting me in so many ways.
+He obviously isn’t happy about it, but I couldn’t function on this little sleep anymore.
+It’s affecting me in so many ways.
 As we have been out and about so much during the day recently, he’d dropped feeding anytime we were out of the house without any conscious effort from either of us, he’s just too nosy!
 So it has just been the evening and during night feeds to work on for the past month.

 Rather than being sad that a big part of our journey is over, I’m looking forward to the rewards of a good nights sleep, for us both, at some point.
 It is making me sad that this drop has coincided with EET confidently walking, so baby days are officially gone and toddlerhood is here.